Internal Management System and Key Performance Indicators

 The Volkswagen Group’s performance and success can be measured by both financial and nonfinancial key performance indicators.
 With the Best Performance module of our enhanced TOGETHER 2025+ Group strategy, we want to improve these indicators across all areas and along the entire value chain.
 In so doing, we aim to sustainably increase the Company’s value and raise our efficiency, productivity and profitability.

 In the following, we first describe the internal management process and then explain the Volkswagen Group’s core performance indicators.

 INTERNAL MANAGEMENT PROCESS IN THE VOLKSWAGEN GROUP

-The Integrate Strategy and Planning Process Group initiative is focused on continuity and even closer dovetailing of the Group and brand strategies with the operational planning process.
-This enhances transparency when it comes to the financial assessment and the evaluation of directional decisions.
+Consistent, close integration of the Group and brand strategies with the operational planning process ensures transparency at the Volkswagen Group when it comes to the financial assessment and evaluation of strategic decisions.
 The operational medium-term planning that is conducted once a year and generally covers a period of five years is incorporated into the strategic planning as a key management element of the Group.